nineisten/QubicRareEvo/QUBIC_RareEvo_Proposal (1).markdown

 - **Social Media**: Share visual content on X and other platforms to sustain engagement.

 ## Execution Team
-- **Lead Proposer**: Evandon (aka Nineisten)
+- **Lead Proposer**: [To be named, QUBIC team representative]
-- **Team Members**: NFT_Ronnie and 1 additional QUBIC representative for booth setup, networking, and presentations.
+- **Team Members**: 2 additional QUBIC representatives for booth setup, networking, and presentations.
 - **Roles**: Booth management, Qubic Tickchain pitch delivery, giveaway coordination, content creation for social media.

 ## Community Engagement
-Given the event’s proximity (3 weeks from July 16, 2025) and possible 1-week approval timeline, we urge expedited community feedback and voting.
+Given the event’s proximity (3 weeks from July 16, 2025) and 1-week approval timeline, we urge expedited community feedback and voting on [insert community platform link].
 Options include:
 - **Approve**: Fund $16,019.07 USD + 50 million QUBIC for premium presence.
 - **Reject**: Provide feedback for revisions.
 This proposal advances QUBIC’s mission to drive blockchain innovation and adoption.
 Join us in making RareEvo a milestone for QUBIC’s growth!